bekdan1988/synology-airprint-old-samsung-usb-printers/README.md

 - Install **SynoCli File Tools**, **SynoCli Kernel Tools** and **SynoKerner USB Serial drivers** from community packages
 - Plug in your USB printer
 - Check if the printer is listed on **Synology Control Panel/Info Center/** as USB printer
-- Edit the **docker-compose.yml** to set administrator name and password Default is: "CUPSADMIN: print CUPSPASSWORD: print"
+- Edit the **docker-compose.yml** to set administrator account and password Default is: "CUPSADMIN: print CUPSPASSWORD: print"

 ## Installation